Decision Models for Selecting Federated Learning Architecture Patterns: Conclusion and Future Works

-This paper presented a set of decision models based on the findings of a systematic literature review that aims to guide academic and industry software architects for federated learning system design.
-The decision models map various functional and non-functional requirements to the patterns, qualified with the benefits and tradeoffs to improve the designers' understanding of the effects of the decisions.
-The decision models have been evaluated in terms of correctness, usefulness, and comprehensiveness through architecture design validations.
-The mappings of concrete architectures' components to the decision models' options proved and validated the overall usability, correctness, applicability, and comprehensiveness of the decision models.
-For future works, we plan to expand the decision models by including more patterns and collecting more experts' feedback to improve the decision models.
+This paper presented a set of decision models based on the findings of a systematic literature review that aims to guide academic and industry software architects for federated machine learning system design.
+The decision models map various functional and non-functional requirements to the patterns, qualified with the benefits and drawbacks to improve the designers' understanding of the effects of the decisions.
+The decision models have been evaluated in terms of correctness and usefulness through architecture design validations.
+The mappings of concrete architectures' components to the decision models' options validated the overall usability, correctness, applicability, and comprehensiveness of the decision models.
+For future works, we plan to expand the decision models by including more patterns, specifically related to the aggregation algorithms and trustworthy AI domain.
+We also aim to collect more experts' feedback to improve the decision models.